SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/mask-rules-windows.md

 ---
 id: mask-rules-windows
-title: Mask Rules for Windows Source Template (Beta)
+title: Mask Rules for the Windows Source Template
 sidebar_label: Mask Rules for Windows
 description: Create a mask rule to replace an expression with a mask string.
 ---